link07/node-interface/README.md

 - **Connected peers:** Info about inbound ant outbound connections to your node.

 If you have any problems or suggestions, feel free to open an issue or pull request.

-<sup>1: While I did it with Litecoin in mind, it should work with bitcoin or any of its forks without problems.</sup>

 ### [Security](#security)